boygaggoo/VOD-Store/README.md

 view: it relates to the custom control.

+In addition, the feature of user statistics is supported by Umeng server in China which provides some sdk.

 ps: if you want to refer to the server code, please also view another repository: VOD-Store-server.